April 19th 2008

 “Search Engine News anyone?”

 Will they, won’t they?
 That’s the question that most people are asking of Microsoft’s well-publicized bid to buy Yahoo.
-Time Magazine revealed recently that Microsoft hired lobbyist company Bryan Cave Strategies to help convince Yahoo bosses that the US$40 billion it was offering was indeed a good deal.
+Time Magazine revealed recently (time.com/time/business/article/0,8599,1732051,00.html?xid=rss-topstories) that Microsoft hired lobbyist company Bryan Cave Strategies to help convince Yahoo bosses that the US$40 billion it was offering was indeed a good deal.

-While analysts think the deal should go through you can’t be so certain with Yahoo executives making advances to everyone including Google.
+While analysts think the deal should go through you can’t be so certain, with Yahoo executives making advances to everyone including Google.

-Google appeared high up on the Digg page again last week when its vice president in charge of search quality, Udi Manber, talked to geek stalwart Popular Mechanics
+Google appeared high up on the Digg page again last week when its vice president in charge of search quality, Udi Manber, talked to geek stalwart Popular Mechanics (popularmechanics.com/blogs/technology_news/4259137.html?nav=RSS2).

-Another search engine that had some of the people around the office was Songza, a streaming music search.
+Another search engine that had some of the people around the office excited was Songza.com, a streaming music search.
 Basically you type in the band or song you want to hear and instantly playable songs appear in the results section which can be played, purchased or added to your online jukebox.

-Chinavasion sourcing staff did a little searching of their own last week while the Chinavasion marketing staff pressed the flesh at the Chinavasion booth.
+Chinavasion sourcing staff did a little searching of their own last week, while the Chinavasion marketing staff pressed the flesh at the Chinavasion booth.

 Chinavasion Hong Kong Sourcing Fair Poster

-If you went in to say Hi and liked something you saw there you don’t need to search the entire site to find it, just click here and you’ll be taken directly to a list of all the hot products featured at the show.
+If you went in to say Hi and liked something you saw there, you don’t need to search the entire site to find it, just click here and you’ll be taken directly to a list of all the hot products featured at the show.

 super cool mobile phone wrist watch